-The Family Income Security Appeal Board continued to fulfill its mandate by providing fair and unbiased hearings at the appellants' request.
+For the year ending March 31, 2022, the Family Income Security Appeal Board fulfilled its mandate by providing fair and unbiased hearings at the appellants' request.

-During this period, the board operated with a chairperson, Kathy Briggs and a vice-chairperson, Jason Godin.
+During this period, the board operated with a Chairperson, Sharon Tucker and a Vice-Chairperson, Jason Godin.